dagreatbrendino/unit-4-game/README.md

 # Star Wars RPG
 ### Overview
 In this game the player will pick one of four characters from Star Wars to play as.
-Their goal is to elimante every other character before their health runs out
+Their goal is to eliminate every other character before their health runs out
 ### Stats
 Every character starts with **Base Attack**, **Health Points**, and **Counter Attack*
 ### Attacking